jsfaint/gen_tags.vim/README.md

 * `g:gen_tags#ctags_opts`

 Set ctags options.
-The `-R` is set by default, so there is no need to add `-R` in `g:ctags_opts`.<br>
+The `-R` is set by default, so there is no need to add `-R` in `g:ctags_opts`.</br>
 The default `g:ctags_opts` is '', you need to set it in your vimrc :smile:

 * `g:gen_tags#gtags_split`

 Set gtags find display behavior.
-The default `g:gtags_split` is ''.<br>
+The default `g:gtags_split` is ''.</br>
-'' means don't split the display.<br>
+'' means don't split the display.</br>
-'h' means horizontal splitting.<br>
+'h' means horizontal splitting.</br>
-'v' means vertical splitting.<br>
+'v' means vertical splitting.</br>

 * `g:gen_tags#ctags_auto_gen`

-Auto generate ctags when this variable is 1 and current file belongs to a git repo.<br>
+Auto generate ctags when this variable is 1 and current file belongs to a git repo.</br>
 The default `g:ctags_auto_gen` is 0

 * `g:gen_tags#gtags_auto_gen`

-Auto generate gtags when this variable is 1 and current file belongs to a git repo.<br>
+Auto generate gtags when this variable is 1 and current file belongs to a git repo.</br>
 The default `g:gtags_auto_gen` is 0

 * `g:gen_tags#verbose`

-Verbose mode to echo some message<br>
+Verbose mode to echo some message</br>
 The default `g:gen_tags#verbose` is 0

 ----

-Thanks for reading :)<br>
+Thanks for reading :)</br>
 If you like this plugin, please star it on github!

 And one more thing, bug reports and pull-requests are greatly appreciated :)